-It is discussed that frozen cycle requires less of the efforts and less money as well, yet it is undeniable that one cannot have frozen embryos without initially getting ovarian stimulation and embryo development, unless you are using an egg donor.
+It is discussed that frozen cycle requires less of the efforts and less money as well, yet it is undeniable that one cannot have frozen embryos without initially getting ovarian stimulation and embryo development unless you are using an egg donor.
 If you are having a first IVF cycle, you will need to go through the entire process as it is done to get fresh embryos.

-Some studies suggest that frozen embryo transfer have yielded better results for women between 35- 42 years of age.
+Some studies suggest that frozen embryo transfer has yielded better results for women between 35- 42 years of age.
 Another study highlights that in a fresh cycle process, the uterine lining is exposed to unnaturally high levels of estrogen and progesterone, which could interfere with the process of fertilization and implantation.

 Making the Choice of IVF Treatment: